As long as I watch anime, there're two things that never cease to amaze me:

 This anime is so remarkably empty and flawed in every aspect that it hardly warrants any recommendation even to those who like B-movies and mindless action.
 In fact, I'm still wondering how a studio like Production I.G could've made something like that.
 Perhaps, the animators were replaced with zombies, monkeys or some computer generating random ideas, but we'll never know the truth.
 What I do know, however, is that I could recommend you some shows instead of this movie:

 - those of you interested in vampires should check Vampire Hunter D: Bloodlust and Kigeki;

 - those of you looking for a dark thriller should look for Kaiji and Perfect Blue;

-- and those of you who want some really disturbing horror should try Berserk and Mononoke (not to be confused with Ghibli's Princess Mononoke which is also a great anime).
+- and those of you who want some quality horror should try Berserk and Mononoke (not to be confused with Ghibli's Princess Mononoke which is also a fantastic anime).